-Dynamic and determined in every battle he undertakes, Murray has led a distinguished career in which he has become undoubtedly one of the most well-respected professional footballers around.
+Dynamic and determined in every battle he undertakes, Murray has led a distinguished career, playing more than 500 times in 17 seasons as a professional, to undoubtedly become one of the most well-respected figures in his field.

-The 32-year-old played a key role as our team won the Conference Premier title in the 2012/13 campaign, and Murray has also tasted success at non-league level with both Carlisle United and Oxford United.
+The 33-year-old played a key role as our team won the Conference Premier title in the 2012/13 campaign, and has also tasted success at non-league level with both Carlisle United and Oxford United.

 The hard-working midfielder made his 500th career appearance in our 1-0 victory over Exeter City at St James' Park in January 2014.

 Richard Cooper arrived at One Call Stadium in June 2012 following a six-and-a-half year spell with Eastwood Town.

 Cooper, a former England youth international who played in the same team as Michael Owen, was promoted to assistant-manager during his time alongside our former boss, Paul Cox, at Coronation Park.